Social Innovation Fund Ireland (SIFI)

 - Desire and ability to be an Ambassador for SIFI.

 - Experience and knowledge of social impact definition and business planning processes

 - Experience of capacity building work with companies/organisations

-- Experience in managing a portfolio of organisations in an investment or philanthropic context
+- Experience in managing a portfolio of organisations in an investment, social or philanthropic context

 HOW TO APPLY?

 The deadline for applications has passed.
 Keep an eye on our careers page for upcoming open opportunities.